PANAMA´S FOLKLORE AND ITS PACIFIC OCEAN

 Day 1 – SATURDAY: Badajoz´Route from Panama to Chitre, Herrera

-8:30 a.m. – this morning you will be picked up by an English speaking guide in your hotel lobby.
+This morning you will be picked up by an English-speaking guide in your hotel lobby.
 Today you will be going on a journey following the footsteps of the Spanish Conqueror Gonzalo de Badajoz.
 Badajoz was sent out by the Spanish Crown in 1515 to conquer Central Panama.
 On his way from Panama City towards Natá and the Azuero Peninsula, Badajoz faced heavy resistance by the Indian Chief Paris who defeated the Spanish, reclaiming the largest treasure obtained in America until that moment.
 You will discover the indigenous heritage and the Spanish influence by visiting the archaeological site of El Caño – named Panama’s El Dorado by the National Geographic Magazine - as well as two of the oldest churches on the American Continent: Natá and Parita.
 Lunch at a local restaurant en-route included.

 Azuero’s numerous colonial villages are the wellspring of Panama’s favorite folkloric traditions – beautiful traditional clothing, such as the stunning Pollera, and handicrafts, such as ceramics based on pre-Columbian designs, originated and are still made here.
 The same is true of some important musical and literary traditions.
 Even Panama’s most popular drink, the sugarcane liquor known as “Seco”, is produced in Azuero.